keystonejs/keystone/docs/blog/roadmap-update.md

 ## Replacing apps with config

 We've found that configuring Keystone as a series of "apps" (which are effectively express middleware) introduces a lot of runtime complexity to projects.
-This has made understanding how to customise things like session management, and how to host keystone projects, harder than it needs to be.
+This has made understanding how to customise things like session management, and how to host Keystone projects, harder than it needs to be.

 So we're introducing a new CLI + Config system to Keystone, inspired by Next.js.
 You'll still be able to use Keystone in advanced setups like you currently can, but simpler things will be easier, and having static config (that doesn't have side effects like starting a web server) will let us build some cool things in the future like schema analysis for database migrations, serverless builds, and more.